 On May 17, 2007 the Company entered into a \$15.0 million debt facility with the same lender of the other notes payable.
-The initial commitment under the debt facility is for \$10.0 million and allows for two \$5.0 million draw periods, the first of which was required upon closing and the second of which is available through August 31, 2007.
+The initial commitment under the debt facility is for \$10.0 million and allows for two \$5.0 million draw periods, the first of which was required upon closing.
+The loan agreement was amended to provide for two draw periods on the second \$5.0 million that is available to the Company under the terms of the original agreement.
+As amended, \$2.5 million was available to the Company through August 31, 2007 and the remaining \$2.5 million is available to the Company through October 31, 2007.
+See Note 18 regarding the amendment to the loan agreement and subsequent draw.
 Upon closing of the initial commitment, the Company issued 618,462 Series C stock warrants with an exercise price of \$0.8893 per share and a seven year life.
 The fair value of the warrants at the time of issuance was determined to be \$550,212 and is being recorded as interest expense. \$393,009 was recorded as interest expense for the six months ended June 30, 2007.
 The fair value of the warrants was calculated using a Black-Scholes valuation model and the following assumptions: volatility of 55.5%, dividend rate of 0%, risk-free interest rate of 4.76% and the seven year warrant life.

-The Company entered into two separate growth capital loans on May 22, 2007 with a combined face amount of \$5,000,000 payable in 29 equal principal and interest installments beginning December 1, 2007 through April 1, 2010 with a final payment of \$343,050 on May 1, 2010 at an annual percentage rate of 10.25%.
+Under the terms of the May 17, 2007 debt facility, the Company completed the initial \$5.0 million draw by entering into two separate growth capital loans on May 22, 2007 with a combined face amount of \$5,000,000 payable in 29 equal principal and interest installments beginning December 1, 2007 through April 1, 2010 with a final payment of \$343,050 on May 1, 2010 at an annual percentage rate of 10.25%.
 Interest only payments for the first six months of the loan are at an annual percentage rate of 12.48%.
 In conjunction with the funding of the growth capital loan, the Company issued detachable warrants to acquire 309,231 shares of Series C stock at an exercise price of \$0.8893 per share.
 The warrants have a seven year life.
 The fair value of the warrants at the time of issuance was determined to be \$281,321 and is recorded as interest expense over the term of the loan. \$14,606 was recorded as interest expense for the six months ended June 30, 2007.
 This fair value was calculated using a Black-Scholes valuation model and the following assumptions: volatility of 55.5%, dividend rate of 0%, risk-free interest rate of 4.83% and the seven year warrant life.

-The additional \$5.0 million available to the Company under the terms of the debt facility is subject to the Company closing a next round of financing and would be available to be drawn on by the Company through 2008.
+The final \$5.0 million commitment available to the Company under the terms of the debt facility is subject to the Company closing a next round of financing and would be available to be drawn on by the Company through 2008.
 The Company is not required to pay any additional equity consideration for this portion of the facility unless it is utilized.